sct/overseerr/docs/support/faq.md

 ## General

-### I receive 409 or 400 errors when requesting a movie or tv show!
+### I receive 409 or 400 errors when requesting a movie or TV series!

 **A:** Verify you are running Radarr and Sonarr v3.
-Overseerr was developed for v3 and is not currently backward-compatible.
+Overseerr was developed for v3 and is not currently backwards-compatible with previous versions.

 ### How do I keep Overseerr up-to-date?